-- The issuer must include in the prospectus its audited financial statements for the period from December 21, 2020 (incorporation) to December 31, 2020. - In addition, the issuer would need to include audited financial statements in accordance with Item 32 of Form 41-101F1 (and related management's discussion and analysis) for each of the real estate properties that form the basis of the business of the issuer. - If either one or more of the rental properties is immaterial, or if the issuer is not able to provide financial statements for one or more of them, the issuer should utilize the pre-filing procedures in NP 11-202.. - 6.
-Section 5.5 is changed by replacing subsection (3) with "[Lapsed]"... - 7.
+- The issuer must include in the prospectus its audited financial statements for the period from December 21, 2020 (incorporation) to December 31, 2020. - In addition, the issuer would need to include audited financial statements in accordance with Item 32 of Form 41-101F1 (and related MD&A) for each of the real estate properties that form the basis of the business of the issuer.

+- If either one or more of the rental properties is immaterial, or if the issuer is not able to provide financial statements for one or more of them, the issuer should utilize the pre-filing procedures in NP 11-202.. - 6.
+Subsection 5.5(3) is deleted .. - 7.
 Section 5.7 is changed by replacing the text with the following: